 Address: Jl Batu Mejan, Canggu

-Opening Hours: Open daily from 7am
+Opening Hours: Daily, from 7am.

 4. Expat.
 Roasters – Seminyak & Kuta